Geeksltd/MSharp.Docs/how-to/buttons-links/button-actions.md

 	+ LoadJavascriptModule
     + LoadJavascriptService

 In order to create execution branches based on condition we can chain each of the actions with conditional methods of the fluent API like If ElseIf Else M# provides common conditions as an enum named CommonCriterion.
-You can define your own Rules on the logic of each Entity.

 If we need to execute a method which we wrote for our entities on the Domain project > Logic we can call them by using CSharp Action.